 The IAdvisor 529 Plan is a customizable, multi-manager plan with flexible pricing that can help investors meet their college funding goals.
-For details on the program, including planning tools, investment menus and application forms, go to the IAdvisor 529 Plan website.
+For details on the program, including planning tools, investment menus and application forms, visit the IAdvisor 529 Plan website.

 - Parents, grandparents, family and friends can contribute to the IAdvisor 529 Plan, which currently permits funding of up to $420,000 per beneficiary

 - Contributions of as little as $50 a month or $25 a pay period per investment option can be made through automatic investments

 - The account owner maintains control of the assets including the ability to change the beneficiary to another family member at any time1

 - The plan accepts rollovers from other 529 plans, Coverdell Education Savings Accounts (formerly Education IRAs) and qualified U.S. savings bonds (Series EE and I)

 - Earnings grow deferred from federal and state income taxes